arno01/cosmos-organizing/cosmos-testnet-creator/ansible/README.md

   vars:
     gaiad_version: "v4.2.0"
     # Specify paths that all the nodes should use for the `.toml` config files
-    # Note that this will override any variables that would normally configure those files
+    # You can also specify variables which will override values in the files
     app_toml: "./app.toml"
     client_toml: "./client.toml"
     config_toml: "./config.toml"